 Introduction

-Claims from special PPL claimants are generally made in respect of unusual situations, where a previous claimant for the child is no longer capable of caring for the child, or where Centrelink is satisfied that it is in the interests of the child to be cared for by the special PPL claimant.
+Claims from special PPL claimants (1.1.S.55) in exceptional circumstances are generally made in respect of unusual situations, where a previous claimant for the child is no longer capable of caring for the child, or where Centrelink is satisfied that it is in the interests of the child to be cared for by the special PPL claimant.

-A special PPL claimant can receive the remainder of the PLP entitlement for the child not taken by previous claimants for the child, to a maximum of 20 weeks.
+A special PPL claimant in exceptional circumstances can receive the remainder of the PLP entitlement for the child not taken by previous claimants for the child, up to the maximum entitlement:

 PLP is not payable to a special PPL claimant in exceptional circumstances unless there is a determination that PLP is payable to a PPL claimant for the child in force.